ditcraft/cli/README.md

 ## Demo-Mode Usage
 To test the dit client you can follow this guideline, showcasing you the features:

-* Run `dit setup --demo` to start the setup of dit
+* Run `dit setup` to start the setup of dit
-    * The client will automatically use predefined privatekeys that can be used for the demo
+    * Follow the clients' directions, you'll need to do a quicky KYC (know-your-coder) via our automated Twitter bot
 * Go into a repository that you want to work with, to do so you can either:
     * `dit clone <REPOSITORY_URL>` to pull the repository onto your machine and automatically initialize it as a dit repository or
     * `dit init` in an exisiting repository to initialize it as a dit repository